eagle-ai/eagle-ai.github.io/tutorial-setup.md

 *Only For Apache Eagle 0.3.0-incubating.
 Starting from Apache Eagle 0.4.0-incubating, a prefix `classification.` is required for each property and the configuration becomes java properties style.
 Apache Eagle (incubating) will be called Eagle in the following.*

-Eagle identifies different Hadoop environments as different sites, such as sandbox, datacenter1, datacenter2.
+Eagle identifies different Hadoop[^HADOOP] environments as different sites, such as sandbox, datacenter1, datacenter2.
 In each site, a user can add different data sources as the monitoring targets.
 For each data source, a connection configuration is required.

 #### Step 1: Add Site